hpi-schul-cloud/schulcloud-documentation/docs/services/etherpad/How it works.md

 - ETHERPAD__PAD_URI - Used for collab editor and lesson to build return url, Used in legacy client to build url
 - ETHERPAD__NEW_DOMAIN - Used in legacy client to validate url
 - ETHERPAD__OLD_DOMAIN -  Used in legacy client to validate url
-- ETHERPAD_API_PATH -  Only used in tests.
-- ETHERPAD_BASE_URL - Not used.

 ## Creating and Opening an Etherpad Element on a Column Board